wonder-phil/BlockchainTechNotes/ch7/README.md

 ##
 ##
 ###
-## It is Not necessary to install these exercises on MacOS or Windows 10/11.
+## It is not necessary to install these exercises on MacOS or Windows 10/11.
-##   Getting libvirt on MacOS or Windows 10/11 is Not discussed in our notes
+##   Since we do not install libvirt on MacOS or Windows 10/11
 ## --------------
 ### If you want to install QEMU on MacOS, please use QEMU-command-MacOS.txt
 ### If you want to install QEMU on Windows 10/11, please use QEMU-command-Windows.txt